Lesotho Premier League

-The Lesotho Premier League, also known as Vodacom Premier League for sponsorship reasons, is the top football division in Lesotho and was created in 1970.
-Econet Telecom Lesotho was the league sponsor, from 2017/2018 to 2019/2020 season.
-Vodacom Lesotho are again the current league sponsor and were also the sponsor of the now cancelled Vodacom Soccer Spectacular knockout competition, which was the Lesotho's annual national cup tournament.
+The Lesotho Premier League, also known as the Vodacom Premier League for sponsorship reasons, is the top soccer division in Lesotho, and was created in 1970.
+Econet Telecom Lesotho was the league sponsor from 2017 to 2020.
+Vodacom Lesotho are again the league sponsor and were also the sponsor of the now cancelled Vodacom Soccer Spectacular knockout competition, which was the Lesotho's annual national cup tournament.

 Format

 The Lesotho Premier League is currently contested by 16 clubs.
 The league uses a double round robin format meaning one team plays the other twice.
 Therefore, a team will play a total of 30 games per season.
 The team with the most points wins the league title.

 The Lesotho Premier League is still played on an amateur status.

 Sponsorship

 Since 2002, Lesotho's Premier League has been sponsored by telecommunications companies.
 Econet Telecom Lesotho, through its prepaid product Buddie, sponsored the Premier League and Lesotho's lower leagues (the A-Division, B-Division and C-Division) from 2002 until 2009.
 In 2009, the Lesotho Football Association (LeFA) ended its seven-year association with Econet Telecom Lesotho and signed a three-year partnership with Vodacom Lesotho.
 As part of the deal, Vodacom Lesotho agreed to sponsor the Premier League and all lower leagues for a combined M1 million per season for three years.
 However, in 2017, LeFA ended its sponsorship with Vodacom Lesotho to pen a new three-year multi-million maloti sponsorship with the previous sponsor Econet Telecom Lesotho in which the champions will pocket M500 000; a 150% increase from the previous M200 000 received by 2016–2017 champions Bantu.

 The sponsor has been able to determine the league's sponsorship name.
 The list below details who the sponsors have been and what they have called the Lesotho Premier League: